-If you are currently dealing with the pain of abuse, such as sexual, physical or spiritual abuse, may we begin by saying that we reject absolutely any form of abuse as sinful and grieving to God.
+If you are currently dealing with the pain of abuse, such as sexual, physical, spiritual or emotional abuse, may we begin by saying that we reject absolutely any form of abuse as sinful and grieving to God.

 It is the church’s responsibility to confess and address sin, not conceal it (Prov.
 28:13, 1 John 1:8-9), and the church’s historical tendency to deal in a defensive, unsympathetic or even dishonest way in order to protect scandals or careers is simply wrong.
 At the same time, many denominations have now taken very deliberate steps both to take a public stand on denouncing all forms of abuse and in providing dedicated resources to help victims and churches deal with this area, and this development is highly welcomed.